Montreal building more sponge parks, sidewalks to soak up heavy rainfall | CBC News

 Montreal building more sponge parks, sidewalks to soak up heavy rainfall

-The city of Montreal is announcing a plan to build more urban "sponge" infrastructure to protect against future flood waters brought on by climate change.
+The city of Montreal is planning to build more urban "sponge" infrastructure to protect against future flood waters brought on by climate change.

-The announcement Tuesday came as Montreal once again found itself drying out after heavy rainfall pummeled the city in the early morning.
+The announcement Tuesday came as Montreal once again found itself drying out after heavy rainfall pummelled the city in the early morning.

-The spaces would add to the seven sponge parks and 800 sponge sidewalks it has build since 2022, according to the city.
+The spaces would add to the seven sponge parks and 800 sponge sidewalks built since 2022, according to the city.

 "The impact of heavy rainfall can be reduced by redirecting water to the river, retaining it until the sewer system is available, or gradually releasing it through the ground," the release reads.